 Capital projects can include construction of a new facility, as well as expansion, renovation, or replacement for an existing facility or facilities.
 Evidence lockers, gear lockers, and weapons racks are generally considered capital improvements.
 If you want to pursue a capital project, you’ll probably need to look beyond your typical annual budget for additional funding sources.

-We’ve developed a guide to help police departments and other public safety institutions pass bond issues and other referenda.
+We’ve developed a guide to help police departments and other public safety institutions pass bond issues and other referenda (see link below).
 Municipal bonds are often used to fund large capital projects.
 Municipal bond releases are a way to get funding from private investors for public projects.

 Law enforcement agencies in rural areas can apply for funding from the USDA’s Community Facilities Direct Loan & Grant Program, which provides affordable funding to develop essential community facilities.
 Law enforcement agencies serving rural areas including cities, villages, townships, and towns including Federally Recognized Tribal Lands with no more than 20,000 residents are eligible for this program.